-Do not take Dapoxetine if you are taking any of these medicines:
+Do not take Dapoxetine with or within 14 days after taking or using any of these medicines:

-- medicines for depression e.g. phenelzine, tranylcypromine, nefazodone
+- other certain medicines for depression e.g. citalopram, duloxetine, amitriptyline

-- medicines for mood disorder e.g. lithium, thioridazine
+- certain medicines for mood disorder e.g. lithium, thioridazine

-- medicines for fungal infection e.g. ketoconazole, itraconazole
+- certain medicines to treat fungal infection e.g. ketoconazole, itraconazole

-- medicines for HIV infection e.g. ritonavir, saquinavir, nelfinavir
+- certain medicines for HIV infection e.g. ritonavir, saquinavir, nelfinavir

 Inform your doctor and pharmacist if you are taking any of these medicines:

-- medicines for heart disease e.g. diltiazem, verapamil
+- medicines for high blood pressure or chest pain e.g. diltiazem, verapamil

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicine, supplements and medicines that you buy without a prescription.

 Avoid excessive consumption of grapefruit or grapefruit juice (more than 1 litre a day) within 24 hours before taking Dapoxetine.